NoA-Ignite-dk/eslint-config/README.md

 ### @noaignite-dk/eslint-config

-Use this configuration alongside the base configuration if your project uses Typescript.
+Use this configuration alongside the base configuration if your project uses JavaScript.

 #### Usage